Fridthoy/testcase/README.md

 This project provides a configurable data transformation library implemented in Python.
 It reads transformation rules from a configuration file and applies them to a CSV dataset.

 ## Running Code and Test Suite
 The code and test suite are available through the provided GitHub repository.
-You can clone the repository or download it as a tar-ball.
+You can clone the repository or download it.

 ### Cloning the Repository
 ```bash